Health and wellness touch each of us differently. This is one person’s story.

 Like postpartum depression, if left untreated, postpartum anxiety can affect a mother’s ability to bond with her baby.
 If she’s too afraid to care for the baby or feels like she’s bad for the baby, there can be negative developmental implications.

-Similarly, there may be a link between behavior problems at 24 months from children whose mothers had persistent anxiety during the postpartum period.
+Similarly, there may be a link between from children whose mothers had persistent anxiety during the postpartum period.

 Mothers who experience any of these symptoms, or symptoms associated with PPD, should seek help from a mental health professional.